 As companies realize how much time is being spent in email, it’s likely to become an increasingly obsolescent platform.
 Instant messaging platforms like Lync and Slack are becoming the norm, with nearly half of workers saying that using IM apps increases their productivity.
 Coupled with the rise of video chat, the rise in IM platforms seemingly guarantees that decline of email is in full swing.

-Bolstered home tech
+Bolstered home tech changes

 As soon as the pandemic struck, tech companies knew that they had to find ways to get their employees the digital infrastructure they needed at their homes.
 Shopify gave all of its workers a $1000 stipend to deck out their home offices, and Twitter wasn’t far behind in offering its workers full reimbursements for any work-from-home tech they bought.